Working with Cached Query Results

 - In the Catalog Manager, select Data Source Drivers on the toolbar.
 Designer displays the Data Source Drivers dialog box.

 Designer lists all the added drivers in the Data Source Drivers box.
-If you want to remove a driver, select the driver and select Remove.
-To edit a driver, select the driver and select Edit.
+If you want to remove a driver, select the driver and select the Remove button.
+To edit a driver, select the driver and select the Edit button.

-- Select New.
+- Select the New button.
 Designer displays the Data Source Editor dialog box.

 - Type a name for the driver in the Driver Name text box.
 Here, we name it OrderStat.

-- Select URL and type the URL.
-The URL should be in the following format:
+- Select the URL radio button and type the URL as follows:

-In the example, the URL isIf you select Driver to specify the driver, you need to specify the class name and parameter of the driver.
+In the example, the URL isIf you select the Driver radio button to specify the driver, you need to specify the class name and parameter of the driver as follows:

 - Class Name: jet.universe.resultfile.UResultFileResultSet

 - Parameter: Full path of the cached query result (